Kyalami: Original layout: 1961–1988

+Revised layout: 1989 to present

-The original, sweeping circuit was in use from 1961 until political sanctions (due to apartheid policies) eliminated the Grand Prix after the 1985 race.
-When the circuit was rebuilt in the early 1990s as part of a commercial development, Leeukop Bend, the Kink, Pit lane, the start/finish straight, Crowthorne Corner and Barbeque Bend were all eliminated.
+When the circuit was rebuilt in 1989 as part of a commercial development, Leeukop Bend, the Kink, Pit lane, the start/finish straight, Crowthorne Corner and Barbecue Bend were all eliminated.
 Jukskei Sweep was heavily modified to create the entrance into the bend before the then newly built Pit lane and start/finish straight.
 The remaining part of the old fast circuit, modified to a lesser degree were Sunset Bend, Clubhouse Bend and the Esses still incorporated into the current configuration, with the result that the circuit became a narrow, twisty ribbon rather than one of the fastest circuits on the calendar.
 Formula One abandoned the rebuilt circuit in 1993 after just two races on the new layout, caused by a bankruptcy on the part of the promoter.

 It hosted the South African motorcycle Grand Prix until 1992.

 Kyalami was changed again with the building of the current pit lane and start/finish straight and later again changes were made, with the addition of a chicane which in turn was removed again for the 2009 World Superbike race.
 Kyalami came under new management and 2008 saw the 50th anniversary of the 9-hour revival being held at Kyalami with golden oldies like David Piper and others.
 On 6 June 2014, it was announced that Kyalami would be auctioned off on 24 July without reserve.
 On 24 July 2014, it was auctioned off for R205 million.
 The winning bidder was Toby Venter, owner of Porsche South Africa.
 R100 million was invested to upgrade the circuit, allowing it to successfully obtain an FIA Grade 2 status.

 On 12 December 2019, the provisional calendar for the 2020–21 FIA World Endurance Championship was announced, containing a six-hour race at Kyalami scheduled for 6 February 2021.
 However, after the calendar was revised due to the COVID-19 pandemic, Kyalami was removed.